 Miracles Related to Water: Drying Up of the Jordan River; Swimming Iron; Waters Filling ditches Without Rain; and Healing of the Waters (2 Kings 2:13-15; 2 Kings 6:1-7; 2 Kings 3:16-17; 20; 2 Kings 2:19-22).

 When the Prophet Elijah asked his God-appointed successor, Elisha, what he would like to receive after Elijah was taken, Elisha didn’t ask for money, clothing, adequate transportation, or fame.
 He asked for something that was far more valuable; he asked for a double portion of Elijah’s spirit.
 Elijah indicated that this would be a hard thing to do, but if Elisha saw him when he was taken into Heaven, his request would be granted.
 Elisha knew that he received the blessing because he saw Elijah as he was taken up.
-The miracle we are now discussing is Miracle #1 Drying up of the Jordan River found in 2 Kings 2:13-15.
-It was the confirmation that Elisha had received his Double Portion Ministry.
+The miracle, Drying up of the Jordan River, found in 2 Kings 2:13-15, was the confirmation that Elisha had received his Double Portion Ministry.

 13 He took up also the mantle of Elijah that fell from him, and went back, and stood by the bank of Jordan;

 14 And he took the mantle of Elijah that fell from him, and smote the waters, and said, Where is the Lord God of Elijah? and when he also had smitten the waters, they parted hither and thither: and Elisha went over.